ml-archive/kotlin-template/docs/HOWWEWORK.md

          ...
       ]
 ```
-// TBA When it comes to flavours, FirstPort currently have two application variants, that are defined in the `app` build.gradle.
+When it comes to flavours, projects usually have two application variants, that are defined in the `app` build.gradle.
 Thats also the place where all flavour-dependent variables should be specified
   - `stating` - points to test environment, builds are debuggable
   - `production` - points to production environment, signed with the the release keystore

-// TBA **FirstPort** uses Bitrise for internal `apk` distribution and **PlayStore internal track** for client distribution.
-Bitrise has two workflows, one for each of the "tracks".